MaskRay/maskray.me/source/_posts/2020-11-08-stack-unwinding.md

 ## SFrame

-SFrame is a new format for stack walking, suitable for profilers.
+SFrame is a stack walking format extended from ORC unwind tables.
+The proposed scenario is for profilers.
-It sacrifices functionality (e.g. personality, LSDA, callee-saved registers), and its stack offsets are less compact than `.eh_frame`'s bytecode-style CFI instructions.
+However, it sacrifices functionality (e.g. personality, LSDA, callee-saved registers), unsuitable for C++ exceptions.
+In addition, its stack offsets are less compact than `.eh_frame`'s bytecode-style CFI instructions.

 Please check out [Remarks on SFrame](/blog/2025-09-28-remarks-on-sframe).